The plight of the Amesterdam Albatros is fraught with challenges at every turn.

+Then, there’s disease.
 Disease – notably avian cholera – also plays its part in the problems they face, as well as the bacterial infection erysipelas.

 It is thought that these two diseases caused up to 74% of chick deaths, back in a study conducted in 2001.

-These come mainly from pollution, with birds swallowing foreign objects that float on the sea or wash up on the shore, which becomes stuck in their gullets.
+Human impact comes into play mainly from pollution, with birds swallowing foreign objects that float on the sea or wash up on the shore, which becomes stuck in their gullets.

-There are also threats from mice, pigs, dogs, rats and other species.
+As mentioned, there are also threats from mice, pigs, dogs, rats and other species.